jeffhowarth/ee-edu/src/problems/tutorial-09.md

 1. Filters the image collection for:
     1. a poi on "Nutimesanu, QC, Canada",
     2. the year 2023,
-    3. the months of July and August,
+    3. the months of August and September,
     4. with less than 20% cloud cover,
     5. with cloudy pixels masked.
 2. Flattens the collection to the median image.